 Back sleepers are most likely to sleep with their arms in the air because they have difficulty breathing.
 Sleeping on your back narrows or blocks the airways, so raising your arms in an upward direction opens the lungs, allowing you to breathe in more air than you would with your arms down.

-Unfortunately, sleeping with your arms above your head can be detrimental to long-term health.
+Unfortunately, sleeping with your arms above your head can harm your long-term health.
 Sleeping this way can disrupt your sleep cycle and cause physical pain that affects your day-to-day life.
-This can start a cycle where your quality of sleep creates further problems.

 Why Do I Sleep with My Arms Above My Head?

 According to Sleep, the most common reason people sleep with their arms above their heads is to breathe better.
-When people sleep on their backs, they’re more likely to have sleep apnea and other breathing difficulties.
+People who sleep on their backs are more likely to have sleep apnea and other breathing difficulties.